Asian Americans in arts and entertainment

-Asian Americans have been involved in the entertainment industry since the first half of the 19th century, when Chang and Eng Bunker (the original "Siamese Twins") became naturalized citizens.
+Asian Americans have been involved in the U.S. entertainment industry since the 19th century, when Afong Moy started a series of shows that evolved into essentially one-women shows.
+In the mid-19th century, Chang and Eng Bunker (the original "Siamese Twins") became naturalized citizens and were successful performers in the United States.
+Sadakichi Hartman, originally from Japan, was a successful playwright in the 1890s.
 Acting roles in television, film, and theater were relatively few, and many available roles were for narrow, stereotypical characters.
 Early Asian American actors such as Sessue Hayakawa, Anna May Wong, and Bruce Lee encountered a movie-making culture and industry that wanted to cast them as caricatures.
 Some, like actress Merle Oberon, hid their ethnicity to avoid discrimination by Hollywood's racist laws.

-Asian Americans are rapidly gaining access to the American mainstream.
+In the 21st Century, Asian Americans are rapidly gaining access to the American mainstream.

 Recently, young Asian American comedians and filmmakers have also found an outlet on YouTube and the Internet, allowing them to gain a strong and loyal fanbase.
 Notable YouTubers include comedians such as Ryan Higa and Kevin Wu; entertainers such as Dan Chan and Christine Gambito; musicians such as MC Jin, Far East Movement, Sam Tsui, David Choi, and Kina Grannis; and the filmmaking group Wong Fu Productions.
 These entertainers have gained notable followings, mainly with young Asian American students, through solo and collaborative videos, short films and tours.

 Additionally, other Asian American artists have broken out into mainstream audiences beyond the Asian American community.
-Those include artists such as Bruno Mars, Darren Criss, and The Slants.
+Those include artists such as Bruno Mars, Darren Criss, Awkwafina, and The Slants.

+Award (Golden Globe and Academy Awards)

 19th century

+1834, Afong Moy, the first recorded woman to migrate to the United States from China, arrived in the United States and began what could be considered as something between a one-woman show and an advertisement for Chinese goods and language.
+Her performances would later evolve into more one-woman shows only.
+She would later go onto to meet U.S. President Andrew Jackson.
+She was the first Chinese person to meet a U.S. president.
+Her performances were recreated for the 2022 theatrical work: The Chinese Lady, at the Public Theater in New York City, which was written by Lloyd Suh, directed by Ralph B. Peña, and co-produced by the Ma-Yi Theatre Company.
+Moy was also the subject of the 2019 book named, The Chinese Lady: Afong May in Early America by curator emeritus at the National Museum of American History, Nancy E. Davis.

+Sadakichi Hartman, was born in Nagasaki Prefecture, Japan in 1867.
+His mother, Osada Harman, was also from Japan.
+He migrated to the United States, arriving in Philadelphia in 1882.
+He was a well-known playwright starting in the 1890s.
+Between 1890 and 1900, he had written the following controversial plays classified as Symbolist theatrical works: